novosadskigari/Auto-Social-Publisher/README.md

 # Auto Social Publisher

 A WordPress plugin that adds social network publishing options directly in the post editor.
-Created to demonstrate WordPress plugin development skills.

 ## Features